oldschoolgg/bsodocs/skills/farming.md

 ### Boosts

 * [Scroll of Farming](dungeoneering-training/dg-rewards.md#buyable-boosts-utility) - Gives +2 patches of all types.
-You must =use Scroll of Farming to receive the bonus patches.
+You must `/minion use item:Scroll of farming` to receive the bonus patches.
 * [Master Farming Outfit](../custom-items/equippables.md#master-farmer-outfit) - Gives +3 patches of all types.
 Obtained via crafting with 110 Crafting using Ent hides dropped from [Treebeard](../bosses/demi-bosses/treebeard.md).
 Works from bank
 * [Scroll of Life](dungeoneering-training/dg-rewards.md#buyable-boosts-utility) - 15% less seeds used when farming
 * [Farming Master Cape](../custom-items/equippables.md#master-capes) - Save 15% seeds.
 (50% if you have the cape and scroll of life); 1/10 chance per seed of a mystery box.